zovoilis-lab/Flye/docs/USAGE.md

 This is a brief description of the Flye algorithm.
 Please refer to the manuscript for more detailed information.
 The draft contig extension is organized as follows:

-* Kmer counting / erroneous kmer pre-filtering
+* K-mer counting / erroneous k-mer pre-filtering
-* Solid kmer selection (kmers with sufficient frequency, which are unlikely to be erroneous)
+* Solid k-mer selection (k-mers with sufficient frequency, which are unlikely to be erroneous)
 * Contig extension.
 The algorithm starts from a single read and extends it with a next overlapping read (overlaps are dynamically detected using the selected solid k-mers).